Diego Portales

 Diego José Pedro Víctor Portales y Palazuelos ([ˈdjeɣo poɾˈtales]; June 16, 1793 – June 6, 1837) was a Chilean statesman and entrepreneur.
 As a minister of president José Joaquín Prieto's government, he played a pivotal role in shaping the state and politics in the 19th century, delivering with the Constitution of 1833 the framework of the Chilean state for almost a century.
-Portales' influential political policies included unitarianism, presidentialism and conservatism which led to the consolidation of Chile as a constitutional, authoritarian republic with the franchise restricted to upper class men.
+Portales' influential political policies included unitarianism, presidentialism and conservatism which led to the consolidation of Chile as a constitutional, authoritarian and aristocratic republic with the franchise restricted to upper class men from the gentry.

-While deeply unpopular during his lifetime, his murder in 1837, during a mutiny, has been judged a decisive factor during the War of the Confederation.
+While deeply unpopular during his lifetime, his murder in 1837, during an unsuccessful military coup has been judged a decisive factor during the War of the Confederation.
 Chilean public opinion shifted to support the war against the Peru–Bolivian Confederation.
 Many Chileans and historians view him as the power behind the throne of the early republic era, particularly in his shaping the Constitution of 1833.
 While he never assumed the presidency, his influence permitted him to serve simultaneously as the Minister of War, Minister of the Interior and Minister of Foreign Relations.
 He was an early proponent of Chilean expansionism.

 Early life

 Diego Portales was born in Santiago, the son of María Encarnación Fernández de Palazuelos y Martínez de Aldunate and José Santiago Portales y Larraín, a superintendent of the royal mint.
 He did his primary studies at the Colegio de Santiago, and in 1813, attended law classes at the National Institute.
 As the men of his family had all become successful merchants, Portales also eventually assumed the position of a merchant, taking part in his prosperous and distinguished family's occupation.

 On August 15, 1819 he married his cousin, Josefa Portales y Larraín.
 He had two daughters with her, both of whom died within days of their birth.
 His wife also died soon after in 1821.
 He never remarried, but took Constanza Nordenflicht as his mistress, with whom he had three children.

 In July 1821, he resigned from his job at the Mint and went into business.
 He opened a trading house, Portales, Cea and Co., based in Valparaiso with a branch in Lima, Peru.
 He bid and obtained management of the government monopoly on tobacco, tea, and liquor (known in Spanish as estanco).
 In exchange for the monopoly, he offered to service in full Chile's foreign debt.
 Nonetheless, in the anarchy that was regnant in Chile at the time, there was no means of enforcing a monopoly as the government could not regulate sales of tobacco, tea, and liquor, and the company eventually went bankrupt.
 His contract with the government was voided and the Chilean government was found to owe Portales 87,000 pesos.
-Out of this unsuccessful business venture, the only remnant was the name eventually applied to his political followers, who in time came to be known as the estanqueros (monopolists.)
+Out of this unsuccessful business venture, the only remnant was the name eventually applied to his political followers, who in time came to be known as the estanqueros (monopolists).